 The Bulldog Ant is the official record holder for the most dangerous ant in the world.
-This ant lives on the coast in Australia.
-It is an extremely aggressive ant that uses its sting and jaw at the same time.
-When it bites, it injects venom.
-It has been known to bite and sting so aggressively that it has killed adults within 15 minutes.
+This ant lives on the coast in Australia and is extremely aggressive, using its sting and jaw at the same time to defend its nest.
+When it bites, it injects venom that can cause a severe allergic reaction in its victim.
+It has killed adults within 15 minutes.
+Thankfully, this ant cannot be found in the United States.

 The Fire ant is one of the most aggressive types of ants.
-If you disrupt these ants, they will swarm.
-In addition, they leave a pheromone that makes more ants also attack.
-These ants also have an extremely painful sting, and unfortunately, if you are stung, your skin will become red, swollen and you may experience lots of puss.
+If you disrupt these ants, they will swarm, and release a pheromone that makes more ants want to attack.
+These ants also have an extremely painful sting, with an initial burning sensation followed by raising and reddening of the skin.
+A swollen, itchy bump will form, which can become infected if you scratch it.

-The Bullet Ant is known to have one of the most painful stings.
-It is found in South America and is also known as the 24-hour ant because of the pain you feel for up to 24 hours after being stung.
-Some victims even describe being stung by this ant as painful as being shot.
-This ant releases venom when you are stung.
+South America's Bullet Ant holds the record for the most painful sting.
+It is also known as the 24-hour ant because of the pain you feel for up to 24 hours after being stung.
+Other reactions to the venom include swelling, limb paralysis, and uncontrollable shaking.
+Some victims even describe being stung by this ant as painful as being shot - hence the name.

 While there are many more dangerous ants in the world, be cautious of these five and stay away from their stings.
 If not, you may not live to the tell the tale.